Fishing license

-A fishing license (US), fishing licence (UK), or fishing permit is an administrative or legal mechanism employed by local governments to regulate fishing.
-Licensing is one mechanism of fisheries management commonly used in Western countries, and may be required for either commercial or recreational fishing.
+A fishing license (US), fishing licence (UK), or fishing permit is an administrative or legal mechanism employed by state and local governments to regulate fishing activities within their administrative areas.
+Licensing is one type of fisheries management commonly used in Western countries, and may be required for either commercial or recreational fishing.

 Historical licensing

 In 1765, the Chinese Qing dynasty government required all fishing boat operators to obtain a fishing license under the aojia system that regulated coastal populations.
 The Dan boat people of Guangdong had to acquire a fishing license as early as 1729.
 The wooden license issued by the government was to be displayed on the bow or stern of a boat.
 The information on the license consisted of the name and age of the boat's owner, the ship's status as either a fishing or commercial vessel, the home port of the boat, crew and family members on board, the date the license was issued, and the registration number of the license.